saltyrtc/saltyrtc-client-js/docs/docs/usage.md

 The public key can be passed in either as `Uint8Array` or as hex-encoded string.

-## Dynamically determine server connection info
+## Dynamically Determine Server Connection Info

 Instead of specifying the SaltyRTC server host and port directly, you can instead provide an implementation of a `ServerInfoFactory` that can dynamically